fotor-2025042422352

 "After two years with little or no fans at the track I´m very happy that this year the circuit is completely sold out.
 Being able to have Grada CS55 again is also very important for me, as it has become a great tradition and it allows me to interact a bit closer with my fans.
 However, I know we will receive massive support from every grandstand at the track and I can guarantee the fans maximum effort from myself and from the entire team, to give them plenty to cheer about!
 Hopefully we can have a great racing weekend in Spain and everyone can enjoy the thrills of an F1 race".

-On Friday, May 20, 2022, during the first practice session of the Spanish Grand Prix, Charles Leclerc set the fastest time, although it was slower than the time set by Lewis Hamilton during the pre-season tests.
-The Monegasque driver narrowly beat his teammate, Carlos Sainz Jr., by less than a tenth of a second.
+During the first practice session on Friday, May 20, Charles Leclerc sets the fastest time, although it was slower than the time recorded by Lewis Hamilton during the pre-season testing.
+The Monegasque driver narrowly outpaces his teammate, Carlos Sainz Jr., by less than a tenth of a second.

-Max Verstappen, who finished third, encountered traffic in the final sector during his fastest lap, which prevented him from improving further.
-The Dutchman focused primarily on finding the right set-up for the race, while the Ferrari cars showed some difficulties, especially with hard tires.
-Behind Verstappen, George Russell took fourth, followed by Fernando Alonso in fifth and Lewis Hamilton in sixth.
-Meanwhile, on the second Red Bull Racing car, Jüri Vips, the Estonian driver, replaced Verstappen for the first part of the session to test the steering wheel after the issues Verstappen faced in the previous race.
-Leclerc remained the fastest in the second practice session on Friday, although his time was slightly slower than in the first session due to headwind along the main straight, which affected the cars' performance.
-Ferrari showed good one-lap pace, but seemed less consistent during race simulations.
-Both Mercedes cars finished in second and third positions, with George Russell just 117 thousandths of a second behind Leclerc, and Lewis Hamilton only a few hundredths off his teammate.
-Both Mercedes and Red Bull had better race car balance, performing well in long runs and race conditions.
-Lando Norris was limited to just six laps, after damaging the floor of his McLaren when he hit a curb.
-Shortly after, Valtteri Bottas, who had been in sixth place, was forced to retire due to an engine issue, bringing an end to his session.
-After the Friday Session, Mercedes Driver George Russell says that the massive degradation will be the focus for preparing the Qualifying and Race:
+Max Verstappen finishes third after encountering traffic in the final sector during his fastest lap, preventing him from improving further.
+The Dutchman is focussing primarily on finding the optimal set-up for the race.
+The Ferrari cars struggle on hard tires.
+Behind Verstappen, George Russell is fourth, followed by Fernando Alonso in fifth and Lewis Hamilton in sixth.
+Meanwhile, Jüri Vips, the Estonian driver, replaces Verstappen for the first part of the session in the second Red Bull Racing car to test the steering wheel after the issues Verstappen experienced in the previous race.
+In the second practice session on Friday, Leclerc remains the fastest, although his time is slightly slower than in the first session, due to headwind along the main straight, which affects his car’s performance.
+Ferrari demonstrates good one-lap pace, but appears less consistent during race simulations.
+Both Mercedes cars finish in second and third positions, with George Russell just 117 thousandths of a second behind Leclerc, and Lewis Hamilton only a few hundredths behind his teammate.
+Mercedes and Red Bull noth show improved race car balance, performing well over long runs in race conditions.
+Lando Norris completed only six laps,after damaging the floor of his McLaren by hitting a curb.
+Shortly afterwards, Valtteri Bottas, previously sixth, is forced to retire due to an engine issue.
+After the Friday Session, Mercedes Driver George Russell says that the massive degradation would be the primary focus in preparing for the qualifying and the race:

-His Teammate and 7-times World Champion is very happy with the progress of his Mercedes:
+His Teammate, 7-times World Champion Lewis Hamilton, expresses satisfaction with the progress of his Mercedes:

 "I'm super happy with the progress and a massive thank you to the team back at the factory for all the hard work, refusing to give up and continuing to push.
 We're not the quickest yet but I think we're on our way.
 It's the first time we've driven down the straight without bouncing; we still have some, but it's way better.
 We're starting to eke into the potential of the car.
 It remains tough out there but much nicer to drive than it has been before.
 We've brought a few upgrades and we now need to fine tune them.
 We have a lot of data to go through to position the car, I think we can get it into an even better place for tomorrow to hopefully tap on the heels of the guys in front.
 Degradation is going to be key here, with these tyres you can't attack, attack, attack - they require a lot of management in these temperatures".